What is the College 2 Career Program?

-The FOCUS program is a culmination of efforts provided by Connors State College and DHS to prepare TANF recipients for success in the work environment.
+The College 2 Career Program is a combined effort by Connors State College and DHS to prepare TANF recipients for a career and success in the work environment.

-Students are able to research and explore career possibilities and receive structured guidance prior to deciding what training they would like to pursue.
-Activities like program shadows and job shadows assist in narrowing interests.
+Students can research and explore career possibilities and receive structured guidance before deciding what training they would like to pursue.
+Job shadowing is available to assist in narrowing the student’s interests.

-Often times, life skills are a predictor of success in the workplace.
-The FOCUS program acknowledges this and provides training in areas like budgeting, nutrition, personal appearance, and problem-solving to help ensure workplace stability.
+Often, life skills are a predictor of success in the workplace.
+The College 2 Career Program acknowledges this and provides training in areas like budgeting, nutrition, personal appearance, and problem-solving to help ensure workplace stability.

 Once a student completes their training component, staff will assist in the employment process.
-This will include help with resume writing, interview skills, job search, and even transportation if needed.
+This will include assistance with resume writing, interview skills, job search, and even transportation if needed.

-Monday-Friday, 12 months a year with the exception of most major federal holidays.
+Monday-Friday, 12 months a year except for most major federal holidays.

-Muskogee, Cherokee, and Wagoner counties are required to be at FOCUS 35 hours per week during the hours of 8:00-3:30 daily.
+Muskogee, Cherokee, and Wagoner counties are required to be at the College 2 Career Program classroom 35 hours per week during the hours of 8:00-3:30 daily.

 - Occupational Therapy Assistant (CSC & ICTC)